frictionlessdata/frictionless-py/README.md

 > It's a provisional API excluded from SemVer.
 If you use it as a part of other program please pin concrete `goodtables` version to your requirements file.

-All common goodtables tasks could be done using a command-line interface (command per preset):
+All common goodtables tasks could be done using a command-line interface (command per preset excluding `tables`):

 ```
 $ goodtables